mohangk/goodroot.ca/content/post/2016-03-22-after-ayahuasca.md

 A brave new world.
 The connected, instantaneous, bright, fast world where vibrant minds have bled their creative fluids.
 With retinas scorched by electronic light, few stop to wonder about the cost of off-loading our words, thoughts, pictures, and talents into clouds of server-racks.

-For some, the cost is inexplicable yet harrowing.
-Pointlessness, uselessness.
+For some, the cost is dire.
+Pointlessness, uselessness, nihilism, and sadness.
 Line after line of machine-language; someone else is moving faster; the jobs are disappearing; the planet gets warmer; a picture of a cat; the Earth is dying.

-“About a third of my cases are suffering from no clinically definable neurosis, but from the senselessness and emptiness of their lives.
+> “About a third of my cases are suffering from no clinically definable neurosis, but from the senselessness and emptiness of their lives.
 This can be defined as the general neurosis of our times.” ― C.G.
 Jung

 The mind has never been more satisfied.
 Each notification or byte of new information and you receive a refreshing spritz of dopamine — the good stuff.
 Keep clicking.
 Keep reading.
 No messages, feel awful.
 The only thing worse than receiving 100 emails is receiving 0.

 Addiction is inadequate in describing the rampant need for novel information.
-An occupational necessity, when the food in the mouthes of your children relies upon your keystrokes.
+What if it is an occupational necessity?
+When the food in the mouthes of your children relies upon your keystrokes.
 Remove your brain from the fire-hose and risk missing out.
-Your phone cries out for you.
 Technical teams have as many human dependencies as their duct-taped codebases.

 That is how I became numb and dark.
 A merciless and unbalanced signal-to-noise ratio.
-Thousands of hooks demand my attention.
-My brain is elated, happy to be useful.
-My heart follows, easily tricked by the problems I thought I wanted to solve; I am chipping away towards a better world.
-My spirit is nowhere to be found.
+Thousands of hooks demanded my attention.
+My brain was elated and happy to be useful.
+My heart tried to follow, tricked by the problems I thought I wanted to solve.
+"I am helping build a better world."

 > “I like nonsense, it wakes up the brain cells.
 Fantasy is a necessary ingredient in living.” ― [Dr. Seuss](http://amzn.to/1LKuM5M)

 I felt there must be more to life.
-I had been exposed to enough fleeting online-gibberish masquerading as inspiration.
+I felt my spirit needed saving.
 Insatiable curiosity led me down different paths towards enlightenment.
-Taking a lamp to the growing darkness, I completed the Vipassana meditation ritual, 10 days of silent meditation in the thick of the forest.
+Taking a lamp to the growing darkness, I learned about meditation.
+Soon after, I completed the Vipassana meditation ritual, 10 days of silent meditation in the thick of the forest.

 It was within the trees where I first felt real connectedness.
 I had done nothing, yet I had never felt more at peace.
 It was through being useless that I began to understand that I manufacture the reality where I am useful.
-My emotions, my reactions, choices and my opinions all contributed to the smothering fog I was choosing to live within.
+My emotions, my reactions, choices and my opinions all contributed to the smothering fog within which I was living.
 I felt better.

-“You are a divine being.
+> “You are a divine being.
 You matter, you count.
 You come from realms of unimaginable power and light, and you will return to those realms.” ― Terence McKenna

 With mind aflame, I went to integrate back into the world after Vipassana.
 In 10 days, I had become sensitive.
-Picture a lake, once stirred up in storm, becoming glass-like with calm peace.
-Now, the first waves.
-It is easier to observe new thought as it ripples along a relaxed surface.
+Imagine a lake, once thrashing in storm, becoming calm.
+It is easier to observe new thought as they ripples along a glassy surface.

-Returning to a professional environment, each run-in with ‘ego’ cast a stone into my waters.
-Each careless word sinks to the bottom after disturbing the surface.
+Returning back to social environments, each run-in with ‘ego’ cast a stone into my waters.
+Each careless word disturbing the surface.
 Why are people so hectic?
 When did small things become so important?
 Ripples, splashes, waves.
-It is storming again.

-The contrast devastated.
+The contrast was devastating.
 I had seen peace but now I return to chaos.
-This is where my life takes place.
-This is the way things are.
-I felt life would never make as much sense as it did in the forest, with eyes lazily tracing the grooves in tree bark.
+I felt life would never make as much sense as it did in the forest, with tranquil eyes lazily tracing the grooves in tree bark.
 I felt trapped.
-I fell deep into darkness.
+I fell even deeper into darkness.
+The sea is storming again.

 > “One does not become enlightened by imagining figures of light, but by making the darkness conscious.” ― [C.G.
 Jung](http://amzn.to/1QLz1Wd)

 Enter work life.
 You are a valuable asset, they would tell me.
 Your skills are lucrative.
 You are going to be successful.
 A corkscrew entering my entrails and twisting.
 My mind had slowed but my thoughts had become black.
-It was near the end of a rope that a chance encounter brought Ayahuasca into my life.
+It was near the end of my rope that a chance encounter brought Ayahuasca into my life.

 I had read about the substance in a book, years prior.
-Another click into another link led me to an article that sent shivers to my core.
+Another click into another link led me to an article that sent shivers up my spine.
 A depressed woman drank a hallucinogenic potion in the Jungle, was blown apart, then met God.
 She learned that there is no separation and then never felt depressed again.

 As a sober-minded human, this did not swallow.
 She is speaking in metaphor.
 She did not meet anyone after drinking a jungle potion.
 It happened in her own mind, a vehicle to drive her problems away.
 My depression is more complicated.
 I am an intellectual.